-sound recently co-commissioned a new work from French-Argentine composer Oscar Strasnoy with Red Note Ensemble and Donaueschinger Musiktage.
+sound recently co-commissioned a new work from Franco-Argentinian composer Oscar Strasnoy with Red Note Ensemble and Donaueschinger Musiktage.
 Red Note Ensemble will join forces with leading violist Garth Knox to perform the UK premiere of this new work D’amore for viola d’amour at soundfestival later this year.

 We spoke to Oscar about his experience as a composer and his new work.